 Stir in the Italian seasonings, salt, pepper, fresh rosemary, nutmeg, and lemon juice.

 Make a well in the center of the pot by pushing everything to the sides.
-Add 2 tablespoons butter and allow to melt.
-Add the flour in the center and then stir to combine.
+Add 2 tablespoons of butter and allow to melt.
+Add the flour to the center and then stir to combine.

 Add in the chicken broth and water and whisk until the flour is dissolved.

 Bring the mixture to a boil.
 Add in the rice from the Rice a Roni boxes.
-NOT THE SEASONINGS!
+NOT THE SEASONING PACKETS!